Injured in Las Vegas as a Tourist? Your Legal Rights Are the Same as Any Resident

 - Maintain adequate security to protect against foreseeable harm

-Common Scenarios We Handle for Visitors
+Common Injury Scenarios We Handle for Visitors

-Casino & Resort Premises Liability Slip and falls on polished casino floors, injuries from broken equipment, falls in dimly lit hotel corridors, assault resulting from inadequate security — these are among the most frequent claims we handle.
+Slip and falls on polished casino floors, injuries from broken equipment, falls in dimly lit hotel corridors, assaults resulting from inadequate security — these are among the most frequent claims we handle for tourists.
 Property owners must address known hazards promptly.
 If they don’t, they bear legal responsibility.
+Las Vegas casino and resort operators are sophisticated defendants with experienced legal teams; you need equally experienced representation.

-Concerts, Festivals, Dayclubs, and Events Las Vegas is a world-class entertainment destination, and with massive events come massive crowds and real risks.
+Las Vegas is a world-class entertainment destination, and with massive events come massive crowds and real risks.
 Injuries at dayclubs, music festivals, and arena events can involve negligent crowd management, unsafe staging, inadequate medical response, or poorly maintained grounds.
 Venue operators are not exempt from their duty of care simply because the environment is meant to be fun.

-Auto-Pedestrian Accidents on the Strip and Beyond The Las Vegas Strip is one of the busiest pedestrian corridors in the country, and the data reflects that.
+The Las Vegas Strip is one of the busiest pedestrian corridors in the country, and the data reflects that.
 Tourists navigating unfamiliar streets, often at night and in high-energy environments, face real danger from distracted, impaired, or aggressive drivers.
-If a vehicle struck you while you were crossing legally (or even if fault is disputed) you may have a valid claim.
+If a vehicle struck you while you were crossing legally — or even if fault is disputed — you may have a valid claim.

-Rideshare and Transportation Incidents Tourists frequently rely on Uber, Lyft, taxis, and other transportation services while visiting Las Vegas.
+Tourists frequently rely on Uber, Lyft, taxis, and other transportation services while visiting Las Vegas.
 When accidents occur in these vehicles, multiple overlapping insurance policies come into play.
-Navigating that complexity, especially after returning home, requires an attorney who knows how these cases work in Nevada.
+Navigating that complexity — especially after returning home — requires an attorney who knows how these cases work in Nevada.

 You Don’t Have to Be Here to Pursue Your Case

 One of the biggest misconceptions tourists hold is that pursuing a claim requires staying in Nevada indefinitely.
 It doesn’t.
 Sam & Ash Injury Law has guided clients through the entire process remotely, after they returned home to California and beyond.
-We handle the investigation, the evidence preservation, the insurance negotiations, and (if necessary) the litigation.
+We handle the investigation, the evidence preservation, the insurance negotiations, and — if necessary — the litigation.

 Speaking of California: Sam & Ash is licensed to practice in both Nevada and California, which matters enormously.
 Roughly 30 percent of Las Vegas’s visitors come from California, and having attorneys who understand both states’ laws gives our clients a significant advantage when claims involve out-of-state insurance, medical treatment, or cross-border legal questions.

-Steps to Take If You’re Injured in Las Vegas
+7 Steps to Take If You’re Injured in Las Vegas

-1. Report the incident immediately.
+- Report the incident immediately.
 Notify casino management, venue security, hotel staff, or call 911 for road accidents.
 Get an official incident report number.

-2. Document everything.
+- Document everything.
 Photograph the scene, the hazard that caused your injury, any visible injuries, and the surrounding environment.
 Video is even better.

-3. Gather witness information.
+- Gather witness information.
 Names and contact details from anyone who saw what happened can be critical later.

-4. Seek medical attention right away.
+- Seek medical attention right away.
 Even if you feel you can manage, a prompt medical evaluation creates documentation that directly supports your claim.

-5. Do not give recorded statements to insurance adjusters.
+- Do not give recorded statements to insurance adjusters.
 Their interests and yours are not aligned.
 Speak to an attorney first.

 Frequently Asked Questions

-Can I file a claim if I’ve already gone back home?
 Yes.
 Many of our clients handle their entire case from out of state.
-We manage the process in Nevada so you don’t have to be here.
+We manage the process in Nevada on your behalf, so you don’t need to travel back.

-Can I sue a major Las Vegas casino as an out-of-state visitor?
 Absolutely.
 Nevada courts routinely handle claims from visitors injured at casino and resort properties.
-You do not need to be a Nevada resident.
+You do not need to be a Nevada resident to bring a claim; your status as a visitor is legally irrelevant to your right to recovery.

-What if I signed a waiver before entering the event or venue?
-Waivers have limits.
-They do not necessarily protect a property owner from liability for gross negligence or willful misconduct.
-An attorney can review the document and advise you on your options.
+Waivers have limits under Nevada law.
+They do not automatically protect a property owner from liability for gross negligence or willful misconduct.
+An attorney can review the specific document and advise you on your options.

-How long do tourists have to file an injury claim in Nevada?
 Nevada’s statute of limitations for personal injury claims is generally two years from the date of injury.
-However, evidence preservation is time-sensitive, so do not wait.
+However, evidence preservation is extremely time-sensitive, so don’t wait.
+The sooner you contact an attorney, the better your chances of securing key evidence.

-Does it cost anything to consult with Sam & Ash?
 No. We offer free consultations and work on a contingency fee basis.
-You pay nothing unless we win.
+You pay nothing unless we win your case.

 When Someone Does You Wrong, You Deserve What’s Right